 Through the Hinang Monastery, we will proceed to the village of Sho, a place with a big prayer wheel.
 We will cross the river valley at Sho before showing off at Lho, which offers unparalleled views of the Manaslu ranges.

-From Lho, the trail passes through the forest of alpine vegetations, which, in the past, used to be the ancient yak caravan routes for exchanging timber with the Tibet.
+From Lho, the trail passes through the forest of alpine vegetation, which, in the past, used to be the ancient yak caravan routes for exchanging timber with Tibet.
 The fleeting glimpses of the ridge of the Ngadi Chuli will keep up its glorious magnetism throughout the walk.
-We will pass by the several ancient monastery complexes- typically the Hongsangbu Monastery- which is a typical Tibetan monastery.
+We will pass by several ancient monastery complexes- typically the Hongsangbu Monastery- which is a typical Tibetan monastery.

 A day trip to Pungyen Gompa is worth of step you take.

 But, as we cross the 3rd chorten, you will begin to feel the altitude pressure.
 It is when you should calm down and head up calmly.
-Himalchuli, Shringi Himal, Ngadi chuli and Manaslu are few of the ranges that adds flavor to the journey during the ascent.
+Himalchuli, Shringi Himal, Ngadi Chuli, and Manaslu are a few of the ranges that add flavor to the journey during the ascent.
 There is also a small pasture, on the way, that shows another trail to the top of the hill.
-It is worth going up the hill to witness the green lake of Pungyen Tal and few of the dead glaciers on its side.
+It is worth going up the hill to witness the green lake of Pungyen Tal and a few of the dead glaciers on its side.

 The path is interesting as it goes through the snowy sections of the Himalayas.
 Skip the trail that goes to the Manaslu Base Camp and proceeds by the side of the Mani walls, overlooking the beautiful Samdo Peak, until you arrive at Samdo.